cucumber/docs/content/docs/bdd/_index.md

 ## Habitation

 Over time, as your living documenation and codebase grow together, a symbiotic relationship develops betweemn them.
 The documentation reflects the behaviour of the code, giving the whole team confidence about exactly what the system does.
-The code reflects the documentation, with rapid feedback for the developers if the code's behaviour strays outside the boundary held by the living documentation.
+The code reflects the documentation, with rapid feedback for the developers if the code's behaviour strays outside the boundary defined by the living documentation.

+This is where the investment of all that discovery, specification and automation work pays off.
+The team are able to confidently and rapidly adapt the system --- and it's documentation --- to meet the business' evolving needs.

 This habitation stage will involve some maintenance effort.
 The documentation needs to reflect the team's shared understanding of the propblem domain, and that understanding is constantly evolving.
 Just like code [needs to be refactored to reflect the team's emerging understanding of the problem](https://www.youtube.com/watch?v=Jp5japiHAs4), so does your documentation, if you want it to remain living.

-This is where the investment of all that discovery, specification and automation work pays off.
-The team are able to confidently and rapidly adapt the system --- and it's documentation --- to meet the business' evolving needs.

 # Learn more